 This adapter uses the Doctrine Database Abstraction Layer.
-The options you pass to the constructor of this adapter is passed to the underlying classes, so have a look at the Doctrine DBAL documentation over at doctrine-project.org.
+The options you pass to the constructor of this adapter is passed to the underlying classes, so have a look at the documentation for Doctrine DBAL.
 When using this adapter you need to create the required tables in the RDBMS first, as specified in the Database setup section.